smaclell/smaclell.github.io/_drafts/changing-layers.md

 ===============================================================================

 With the final pull request I started by implementing both interfaces separately.
-The direct key/value lookup was great and it was easy to implement the inner layer to get all values.
+The direct key/value lookup with the outer layer was great and it was easy to implement the inner layer to get all possible values.

 I noticed both implementations were very similar and decided to combine them:

 {% highlight csharp %}
-class KeyValueProvider : ISettingsProvider, ISettingsValueProvider {
+class EnvironmentVariableSettingsProvider : ISettingsProvider, ISettingsValueProvider {

     bool TryGetSetting(
         string key,